Exceptional Points in Gyrator-Based Circuit and Nonlinear High-Sensitivity Oscillator: Conclusions

 \section{Conclusions}

 We have shown that two resonators connected via a gyrator support an EPD when one resonator is made of a negative inductance and a negative capacitance.
-We have provided the theoretical conditions for such EPD to exist with a purely real frequency and we have verified our theoretical calculations by using a time domain circuit simulator (Keysight ADS).
-We have demonstrated that the eigenfrequencies are exceptionally sensitive to a perturbation of the system and this may have significant implications in ultra-sensitive sensing technology and RF sensors.
-A perturbation of the gyration resistance, capacitance or inductance leads to two real-valued shifted frequencies.
-The perturbation of the system can be estimated by measuring the changes in these two resonance frequencies.
-Moreover, adding a resistor on either side of the circuit leads to two complex eigenfrequencies for any small resistance value, implying that this circuit is unstable.
-Also, this latter property can be exploited to devise sensor schemes based on driving the system into oscillations.
-We believe that the shown results pave the way for possible new operation schemes for boosting the overall performance of ultra-high sensitive sensors.
+We have provided the theoretical conditions for such EPD to exist at a purely real frequency and verified our theoretical calculations by using a time domain circuit simulator (Keysight ADS).
+We have demonstrated that the eigenfrequencies are exceptionally sensitive to a perturbation of the system and this may have significant implications for ultra-sensitive sensing technology and RF sensors.
+In addition, we show that the system has two complex eigenfrequencies, one of which is always associated to the circuit instability.
+We have fabricated the circuit and using the saturated regime, we have measured the sensitivity of the self-oscillation frequency to small capacitance perturbations.
+We have measured both the \textit{sensitivity} and the \textit{linewidth} of the oscillator's spectrum, because these two parameters are important for detecting small circuit perturbations.
+The spectrum exhibited a very narrow linewidth (i.e., 10 Hz), and the measured signal had a noise floor at $-70$ dB from the spectrum peak, and the circuit's sensitivity was measured to be comparable or better than cases previously published.
+We believe that the demonstrated concept of an oscillator in the saturated regime that is very sensitive to perturbations could pave the way for the development of new operation schemes to boost the performance of highly sensitive sensors.